A5873/PhantomGuard/rust/phantomguard/README.md

 ### Python API Usage

-You can also use Rootkit Hunter programmatically in your Python code:
+You can also use PhantomGuard programmatically in your Python code:

 ```python
 from phantomguard.core import SecurityAnalyzer